What is a giclee?

 Can I alter the size of reproductions?

 The giclee process is wonderfully flexible.
-If you like a reproduction shown on this web site, but the piece is too large for your space, it can be altered and made smaller to your specifications.
-Some images can be enlarged, as well, although retaining an image’s sharpness may impose limitations depending upon the percentage of enlargement.
-While there may be a reduction in price if the size is smaller, the set-up costs for reproductions -- not the materials used -- are where the expense lies.
+If you like a reproduction shown on this Web site, but the piece is too large for your space, it can be altered and made smaller to your specifications.
+Some images can be enlarged, as well, although retaining an image’s sharpness and detail may impose certain limitations.
+A premium charge may be applicable for altering reproduction size.

 What about framing?